 If you haven’t so far, you are likely to notice the growing buzz in the coming months.
 One of its most exciting implications is really in workplace mental wellbeing and I’ll explain why shortly.

-A flurry of articles published this year in the mainstream press, Harvard Health and even psychiatric publications have been highlighting the growing body of research now supporting the role of diet in mental health.
+A flurry of articles published recently in the mainstream press, Harvard Health and even psychiatric publications have been highlighting the growing body of research now supporting the role of diet in mental health.
 Some psychiatrists, traditionally bound by NICE guidelines to conventional approaches such as talking therapies and medication, are calling for increased support for this new field which could offer so much potential in the growing mental health crisis.

 Why are these developments so relevant in the workplace?

 This new research is confirming the scientific link between dietary patterns and the risk of anxiety and depression, highlighting its effectiveness.
 However on a practical level there are also intrinsic benefits to nutrition within a workplace environment.

 Simply replacing a daily food habit with a healthier alternative (think a nutritious snack to prevent the 11am trip to the vending machine) can set someone on a positive cycle very quickly.
 Improved energy and mood can in turn make exercise, physical wellbeing, or mindfulness practice feel more within their reach.